SofiaNords/beach-club/README.md

 -   Interactive elements

 -   Buttons with hover feature

+-   Contact-form with required input such as name and     email

 ## Technologies Used